 - Rallying Cry – powerful raid/party-wide defensive ability.
 Use when your raid leader tells you to, or when people look like they’re about to die in a dungeon!

-Stay in Battle Stance.
+Stay in Battle Stance unless you will take heavy damage, when you should use Berserker Stance.
 As mentioned before, keep Battle Shout (or Commanding Shout if your raid leader tells you to use that) up.

 Fury Warrior Talent Choices

 Here’s a good basic setup to get out and killing things with:

 - Tier 2: Impending Victory – gives you a minor heal.